genestack/user-tutorials/source/guide/genestack-features.rst

 Genestack hosts multiple tool versions at any given time in case you want to reproduce past results.

-Data flows and Delayed Initialization
+Data flows and delayed initialization
 -------------------------------------

 ..
 TODO: I don't like this section